-A competent design by Matthew Honan, typical of the cheaper kind of church being built around the turn of the 20th century.
+A competent lancet Gothic design by Matthew Honan, typical of the cheaper kind of church being built around the turn of the twentieth century.

-The church was established in a part of the expanding industrial town during the early 20th century.
-Fr Motherway, a curate at Sacred Heart (q.v.) was the first parish priest.
+The church was established in a part of the expanding industrial town during the early twentieth century.
+The architect was Matthew Honan of Liverpool, an architect of promise who was killed in the Great War.
+Fr Motherway, a curate at Sacred Heart (qv) was the first resident priest.
 The Lady Chapel was fitted out as a memorial to him in 1918 after his death.
 The sanctuary was extended in 1935.

 Architect: Matthew Honan

 Original Date: 1909

 Conservation Area: No